hectcastUIC/CS453_Spring2026/README.md

 This step:

+* runs NetGameSim
-* runs NetGameSim to generate a graph
+* generates a graph with a fixed seed
-* exports the graph in DOT format
+* exports DOT format
-* converts it into a weighted graph
+* converts it to a weighted graph
 * saves seed and metadata for reproducibility

 Note:

+* NetGameSim may print Graphviz or perturbation warnings
-* The script may print warnings after graph generation, but the output graph file will still be created.
+* The script still imports the DOT output and generates the graph file

+---

 ## Partition Graph